Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Data

-The NIRSpec/MSA data of \target were publicly released as part of the first JADES data release \citep{Bunker:2024}, along with a public reduced version of the spectra obtained using the NIRSpec MSA GTO pipeline \citep{Scholtz:2025}.
-This performs a point-source pathloss correction and a local background subtraction, by measuring the background in lateral shutters, and subtracting it from the `science' spectrum from the central shutter.
-While this standard procedure has widely proven to work well for compact sources (e.g., more distant galaxies at \z$>$\,4, \citealt{Bunker:2024}), it is not suitable for extended sources like \target, where the side shutters are also placed on emitting regions of the galaxy.
-Therefore, if used to measure the background, they lead to a self-subtraction of line and continuum emission.
-Moreover, it is important to apply an accurate pathloss correction in order to properly account for both geometric losses due to galaxy light partially falling out of the micro-shutter mask and diffraction losses, as a consequence of light lost across the NIRSpec optical path.
-The standard pipeline performs a reliable pathloss correction either in the case of a point-like source, or if the micro-shutter is uniformly illuminated.
-Since the MSA data of \target match none of these options, the standard pathloss correction used in the public reduced data is likely to have produced incorrect fluxes, and to have also altered the global spectral shape, because of the wavelength dependence of the pathloss correction.
+\target's NIRSpec/MSA data were publicly released as part of the first JADES data release \citep{Bunker:2024}, along with a public reduced version of the spectra obtained using the NIRSpec MSA GTO pipeline \citep{Scholtz:2025}.
+This pipeline applies a point-source path-loss correction and performs a local background subtraction by measuring the background in lateral shutters and subtracting it from the "science" spectrum of the central shutter.
+While this standard procedure has widely proven to work well for compact sources (e.g., more distant galaxies at \z$>$\,4; \citealt{Bunker:2024}), it is not suitable for extended sources such as \target, where the side shutters are also placed on emitting regions of the galaxy.
+Therefore, if used for background measurement, they result in line and continuum emission self-subtraction.
+Moreover, an accurate path-loss correction is essential to properly account for both geometric losses (from galaxy light partially falling outside the micro-shutter mask) and diffraction losses (from light lost along the NIRSpec optical path).
+The standard pipeline performs reliable path-loss correction for either point-like sources or uniformly illuminated micro-shutters.
+Since \target's MSA data do not match any of these options, the standard path-loss correction in the public reduced data likely produced incorrect fluxes and altered the global spectral shape due to the wavelength dependence of the correction.

-For all these reasons, in this work we implement a custom reduction of the NIRSpec/MSA spectra of \target, which: i) performs an improved background subtraction and pathloss correction; ii) extracts science spectra from all MSA shutters that show galaxy emission.
+For all these reasons, we implemented a custom reduction of \target's NIRSpec/MSA spectra, which i) performs improved background subtraction and path-loss correction and ii) extracts science spectra from all MSA shutters showing galaxy emission.
 In the following, we describe the main steps of our adopted reduction procedure.
-We retrieve the count rate data from the MAST archive, and from these we extract the 2D trace of each spectrum for each visit, apply the wavelength calibration and flat-field correction, skipping the pathloss correction and background subtraction steps.
-After rectifying the 2D traces, we end up with the 2D rectified spectra relative to each grating/filter configuration, nod, and exposure.
+We retrieved the count rate data from the MAST archive to extract the 2D trace of each spectrum for each visit, apply the wavelength calibration and flat-field correction, and skip the path-loss correction and background subtraction steps.
+After rectifying the 2D traces, we obtained 2D rectified spectra relative to each grating and filter configuration, nod, and exposure.